Mrs Maxfield – Teacher Monday, Tuesday and Wednesday

 Mrs Bottomley – Teaching Assistant

-In literacy and numeracy children are following the national strategies.
+In English and Maths children are following the national strategies.
 A greater emphasis is now placed on spelling and grammar in Literacy and on mental calculation, problem solving and reasoning skills in maths, including knowing the two, three, five and ten times tables by heart.

 Children will begin to develop an understanding of the context of the United Kingdom and the wider world using world maps, globes and atlases.
-They will explore and research similarities and difference comparing our own city of Leeds with Canberra in Australia focusing on the human and physical Geography of both cities.
+They will explore and research similarities and differences comparing our own city of Leeds with Mumbai in India focusing on the human and physical Geography of both cities.
 Children will study the city of Leeds to gain an understanding of their own heritage.

 Children will learn about the Great Fire of London as an event beyond living memory that is significant nationally.
 They will also consider ways in which we find out about the past using a variety of sources for example Samuel Pepys diary and contemporary art.
 They will be introduced to thinking about the reliability of sources.

-In Science children will deepen their knowledge about animas including humans and will learn about basic needs of animals to survive and the importance of maintaining a healthy lifestyle.
+In Science children will deepen their knowledge about animas including humans.
+They will learn about basic needs of animals to survive and the importance of maintaining a healthy lifestyle.

-In Geography children will investigate transport links including roads, rivers railways and canals.
+They will be taught about the geographical features of the seaside, both human and physical.
 They will use simple compass directions and locational and directional language to describe the location of features and to describe routes.

-Children will observe and describe how seeds and bulbs grow into mature plants.
+In Science children will observe and describe how seeds and bulbs grow into mature plants.
 They will have opportunities to plant a variety of different plants and will carry out investigations related to plant needs.
-They will compare Australian plants and plants from around the world with common UK plants studying the differing conditions they need to thrive and grow.
-Children will also look at plants native to the UK and to learn more about plant habitats.

 Parents are made aware of current learning in Year 2 via termly newsletters, homework books and reading diaries.